albertogcatalan/quaver-php/README.md

 ==========

 The PHP Framework to deploy web platforms.
-Quaver is distributed uner MIT license.
+Quaver is distributed under MIT license.